 Working with Us on a Proposal

 To prepare for a dissertation proposal advising session, consult Scholarly Pursuits: A Guide to Professional Development during the Graduate Years.
-Scholarly Pursuits contains samples of winning fellowship proposals and fellowship biographical essays, advice on making the most of the student-faculty advising relationship, and strategies for setting goals to ensure progress.
+For a summary of major tips on proposal writing, see in particular the section "Writing the Dissertation Fellowship Proposal."
+Scholarly Pursuits also contains samples of winning fellowship proposals and fellowship biographical essays, advice on making the most of the student-faculty advising relationship, and strategies for setting goals to ensure progress.
 The guide also includes an introductory guide to publishing and model curricula vitae, résumés, and cover letters, as well as resources for work-life balance.

 After the advising session, draft and edit a proposal until the document becomes a highly professional statement of purpose, making additional appointments if you would like additional support or feedback.
 Throughout the process, you should consult your faculty advisors and seek advice from specialists in the field outside of Harvard, if appropriate, and attend workshops offered by the Fellowships Office.